paceholder/nodeeditor/README.rst

 `Dataflow paradigm <https://en.wikipedia.org/wiki/Dataflow_programming>`_ .

 The library is written using the Model-View approach.
-The whole graph structure is defined by the user-provided ``GraphModel`` class.
+The whole graph structure is defined by the user-provided class deriving from ``AbstractGraphModel`` class.
 It is possible to create or add Nodes and Connections.
 The underlying data structures could be of any arbitrary type or representation.

-The ``GraphModel`` could or could not be attached to specialized ``QGraphicsScene`` and ``QGraphicsView`` objects.
+An instance of ``AbstractGraphModel`` could or could not be attached to specialized ``QGraphicsScene`` and ``QGraphicsView`` objects.
 I.e. the so-called "headless" `modus operandi` is possible.

 .. contents:: Navigation